 Neanderthal Transition

-Some archeologists propose that Neanderthals died out in Europe between 39,000 and 41,000 years ago, coinciding with the start of a very cold period in Europe and more than 50,000 years after Homo sapiens reached the continent.
-Most archeologists agree that Homo sapiens were in Europe at the same time although the period of overlap is disputed.
-This presents the possibility that the Homo sapiens artist didn’t see a Neanderthal and etched the image based on the skulls he found nearby.
+This presents the possibility that the Homo sapiens artist didn’t see a Neanderthal, or a Homo sapiens-Neanderthal hybrid, and etched the image based on the skulls he found nearby.
 The head of the etched Man-X appears in same position as a skull would look if set on a table.
 Did he see an actual Neanderthal walking or the skull of one on a flat surface?
-Man-X is detailed with large eyes and nose, and is complete with an outstretched tongue.
+Man-X is detailed with large eyes and nose and is complete with an outstretched tongue.
 The artist more likely etched what he saw in front of him and the character he depicted in the scene was most likely alive.
-The Neanderthal/Homo sapiens hybrid option is a stronger possibility but it would be difficult to determine how much of each contributed.
+The Neanderthal/Homo sapiens hybrid option is a stronger possibility, but it would be difficult to determine how much of each contributed.

 The man opposite Man-X can be described as “European-looking,” perhaps even Nordic.
 In this image, he appears to be of a pale skin tone.
 One would expect a darker complexion through natural exposure to the elements alone.
 His depicted skin tone and that of Man-X are likely symbolic of something else or just characteristic of the base material.
 Any analysis of this image should look at the structure of the skull and the size and position of his jaw, nose and mouth, and not skin tone shown in the rock.